WordPress Gutenberg Editor is officially here and people are both excited and scared. It is one of the major parts of WordPress 5.0.

 WordPress Gutenberg Editor tour

-Gutenberg also known as block editor, uses lots of individual blocks.
+Gutenberg also known as a block editor, uses lots of individual blocks.
 These blocks will give you many new features as compared to the classic WordPress editor.

 Here are some of the blocks Gutenberg has to offer: